comp426-2022-fall/final-project-group14/docs/api_explained.md

 ### Because Our simulator is character-bases, users need to go through the simulator from the beginnig to set up character data to continue.
 This means you will run into error if you go to the future part (Encounter 1 and 2) without setting up your character first!

 ## Login and character set up
+### /app/
+This is the beginning of out project.
+It leads the user to the log-in page.
+Users have to enter their emails and passwords before they enter the game, so that their settings about their characters can be saved.

 ## Story background and Encounter 1